k4iru/discussion/README.md

 - [x] Users can delete a list
 - [x] Users can see details about a list (information retrieved from movies table & listsxmovies bridging table)
 - [X] Add movies to a list
+- [X] Delete Movies on a custom list

 #### Qualitative
 - [X] Pages are styled and responsive